 - We must pay you back for our share of the costs of hospital care you got since noon on the day after the date of your first appeal decision.
-We must continue providing coverage for - decision.
-We must continue providing coverage for your inpatient hospital care for as long as it is medically necessary. - You must continue to pay your share of the costs and coverage limitations may apply.
+We must continue providing coverage for your inpatient hospital care for as long as it - is medically necessary. - You must continue to pay your share of the costs and coverage limitations may apply.